globad/remove-old-branches/README.md

 ### System requirements:
 - Node v.
 8.9.1 (may be working with older versions, didn't check it)
 - Chrome v.
 72.0.3626 from [here](http://chromedriver.storage.googleapis.com/index.html?path=72.0.3626.7/) (put it in the project's parent directory).

+### Setup:
+- navigate to the directory where you want to install the tool
+- download Chrome driver from official Google [storage](http://chromedriver.storage.googleapis.com/index.html?path=72.0.3626.7/) and place it in the current directory
+- `npm i remove-old-branches`

+### Run:

+- `cd remove-old-branches`
+- `npm start`

 All the switches in _config.js_.